The Mysteries of Composition Examined

 Classical Renaissance Art Coloring Book

-Classical Impressionist Art Coloring Book
+Classical Impressionist Era Art Coloring Book

-Classical Romantic Art Coloring Book
+Classical Modern Art Coloring Book

 Contrast can mean a number of things: light vs. dark, warm vs. cool, big vs. little, elderly vs. young, new vs. old, shinny vs. dull, heavy vs. light, etc. The list goes on and on.
 The main key is to put some contrast in every picture.
-Your painting should never be all middle value tones.
+Your painting should never be all middle-value tones.
 Without light lights and dark darks, the picture will be boring and dull.
 Placing a velvety rose next to a rough coarse wood table is an example.
 They create contrast and interest together.
-I think contrast is why opposites attract; why a night person tends to marry a morning person.
+I think the contrast is why opposites attract; why a night person tends to marry a morning person.
 If they were both night people, life would be boring and predictable.